Mersey Gateway Bridge: Design and construction

-After extensive site preparation, construction work began on 7 May 2014 and the bridge opened to traffic just after midnight on 14 October 2017.
+After extensive site preparation, construction work began on 7 May 2014.
+The bridge opened to traffic just after midnight on 14 October 2017.

 The bridge has three single arranged towers that support harp design rigging.
 The three towers are different heights: an 80 m central pylon, a 110 m pylon on the north side and a 125 m south pylon.

-The total cable stayed span is 998 m, made up of two main spans of 318 m and 294 m, and two side spans of 205 m and 181 m.
+The total cable-stayed span is 998 m, made up of two main spans of 318 m and 294 m, and two side spans of 205 m and 181 m.
 The crossing's total length, including approach viaducts, is 2.3 km.
 The deck is made from reinforced concrete with a maximum clearance of 23 m above the river.
 As the water depth was too low at this point for marine construction vessels, a 1.5 km trestle was built out into the Mersey to drive in the bridge's pilings.

 New roads were built to connect the bridge to the highway network.
 An interchange and a junction were built to join the southern end to Runcorn's existing Central Expressway.
-On the northern side, the old route of the A563 was demolished and replaced with a dual carriageway to Speke Road.
+On the northern side, the old route of the A562 was demolished and replaced with a dual carriageway to Speke Road.
 Embankments on the Widnes side were constructed from decontaminated material excavated along the route from former industrial brownfield sites: treating and reusing the material meant that it did not need to be removed from the construction zone.
-The new crossing was expected to improve journey times by up to 10 minutes during peak times compared to the old bridge.
+The new crossing was expected to improve journey times by up to ten minutes during peak times compared to the old bridge.

 A 28.5 ha nature reserve was established around the bridge and the surrounding riverside, managed by the Mersey Gateway Environmental Trust, an independent charity tasked with promoting biodiversity, landscape, science, and educational opportunities.
 This scheme, which will help conserve important ecological sites such as the Astmoor salt marshes, is part of the 1600 ha Upper Mersey Estuary project that covers everything upstream of the Mersey Gateway Bridge as far as Warrington.